The 2717 Elastomeric O-Ring Test Fixtures can determine the physical properties of O-rings without local stress concentrations or slippage.

 Pneumatic side action grips or mechanical elastomeric grips may be used in testing the physical properties of medical gloves, according to BS EN 455-2.

-Cargo netting needs to be tested to find out the durability of the material and design in order to meet standards for different automotive applications.
+Cargo netting needs to be tested to determine the durability of the material and design in order to meet standards for different applications.

 ISO 2411 tests the coating adhesion strength of wet and dry fabrics coated with natural rubber, plastics, or synthetic rubber and works best with pneumatic grips.